 “Choose accounting software on the basis of organization and incorporation of double-entry accounting principles,” Feingold says.
 “Automation tools with Amazon can import Amazon settlement history directly into accounting software.
 This provides valuable information and insight from configuring useful invoices and reports that apply to various Amazon transactions.”
 He also says it’s a good idea to look for automated invoice and receipt backup.

 Sound complicated?
 It’s not—especially with a tool like Wave or Wave Advisors.
 While Wave is free to use and set up, Wave Advisors takes the service a step further.
 You get a dedicated bookkeeper to help you maintain your records, plus an optional accounting coach for a one-time fee.

 There are lots of other self-serve accounting tools out there, too.
 Here’s a quick look at pricing:

 Sometimes bookkeeping becomes too tedious and unwieldy of a task, requiring you to spend too much time on admin and not enough focusing on your business.
 That’s when it could make sense to outsource for some help.

 There are two main ways you can go here:

 - Virtual assistant (VA): more cost-effective; may or may not be qualified to maintain books

-And if you go with Wave Plus, your monthly fee gets you access to a professional bookkeeper who can categorize transactions. reconcile accounts, organize financial statements, collaborate with your tax accountant, and more.
+And if you go with Wave Advisors, your monthly fee gets you access to a professional bookkeeper who can categorize transactions. reconcile accounts, organize financial statements, collaborate with your tax accountant, and more.